keewis/blackdoc/doc/index.rst

 - `importlib-metadata`_ (on **python** < 3.8)

-It has not been released, yet, so use:
+To install it, use

 .. code:: bash

-   python -m pip install git+https://github.com/keewis/blackdoc
+   python -m pip install blackdoc

-for installing.

 .. _more-itertools: https://more-itertools.readthedocs.io/